 Apply Here

-This is a merit-based award conferred to SYCL members who demonstrate a tremendous scientific and educational impact on the Annual Scientific Meeting.
-This award considers the cumulative impact of all educational sessions, scientific talks, and/or posters presented by the individual at the Annual Scientific Meeting.
-SYCL Annual Scientific Meeting Impact Award recipients must be the presenting author of an accepted abstract, roundtable, or scientific session.
+This is a merit-based award conferred to SYCL members who demonstrate a tremendous scientific and educational impact on ADLM 2024.
+This award considers the cumulative impact of all educational sessions, scientific talks, and/or posters presented by the individual at ADLM 2024.
+SYCL Annual Meeting Impact Award recipients must be the presenting author of an accepted abstract, roundtable, or scientific session.
 The award includes $500 and complimentary registration for up to four individuals.

 Additional Notes